 Dirty grout can make your entire tiled floor look dull and dingy.
 Due to its porous nature, grout gets visibly dirty fairly quickly.
 Commercial grout cleaners are an easy route to choose, but be sure to purchase a product that is pH neutral to prevent damage.
 You’ll want to use a small scrub brush or toothbrush for best results.
 Spray on the cleaner, give it a good scrub, and then wipe the surface with a cloth to be sure there isn’t any leftover cleaner hanging out on your tiles.
 While people commonly recommend using a vinegar and baking soda mixture to clean stubborn stains, the Tile Council of America warns that this can actually be harmful.
 Grout is alkaline and will react to any acidic cleaner, such as vinegar, resulting in some of the grout dissolving.
 So, while it may look clean, it’s not worth the damage.

 As anyone who has attempted to clean their tile floors with a toothbrush can tell you, it’s a time-consuming job.
 The most effective and time efficient way to Spring clean your tile floors is to have them professionally cleaned.
 Tile, Stone, and Grout cleaning by Johnson County Chem-Dry penetrates deep inside the porous surfaces to remove dirt and bacteria, leaving you with surfaces that will sparkle and be safer for your family.
 Independent laboratory testing determined that our process, in conjunction with sanitizer, eliminates an average of 99.9% of bacteria from these surfaces.
 In addition to a deep clean, Johnson County Chem-Dry also applies a sealant to help prevent future stains.

-For Carpet and Tile Cleaning in Tarrant County, Texas call Cowgirl Chem-Dry!
+For Carpet and Tile Cleaning in Fort Worth, Texas call Cowgirl Chem-Dry!